mocvin/aws-image-upload-without-ec2/readme.md

 2. JavaScript calls out to the API Gateway endpoint using jQuery's `$.post` to retrieve a signed upload URL
 3. API Gateway calls the Lambda Node.js script
 4. Node.js script assumes the IAM role associated with it which has permission to upload an object to the s3 bucket
-5. Node.js uses the inbuilt AWS SDK to `getSignedUrl` and returns it in its `context.done`
+5. Node.js uses the inbuilt AWS SDK to `getSignedUrl` and returns it in its `callback`
 6. This url is returned to the client-side JS via API Gateway and is then used to upload a file using [BlueImp's jQuery File Upload](https://github.com/blueimp/jQuery-File-Upload)

 ## Future and Alternatives